slantis/generativestickers/README.md

 # THE STORY BEHIND
-We saw in AU2022 as an oprtunity to explore and create something new.
-A Sticker that represents the best of /slantis.
-It needed to merge:
- - tech
- - art
- - collaboration
- - innovation
- - representation of the whole /slatis team
- - sharing knowledge
+slantis is a unique and diverse world.
+Brimmed with flowing energy, vibrant connections, and flourishing collaboration.
+Where the final product is all about collective construction.
+A place where everyone is as fundamental for it to function.

+We are merging the architecture world with the technology world, so we foster a disruptive mindset which seeks to create new things and to stay ahead of the game.

+The purpose of this project was mainly to create a product combining our main passions, the team, our values, but most importantly our daily collaboration spirit.

+This year, with Autodesk University 2022 coming up and our team attending, the project got a clearer output: a generative design sticker.

+An awesome piece of swag integrating technology, art, collaboration, innovation, and teamwork.

+So, take a look at the specifics!
 # THE CODE
------------------->
 We started our code based on http://www.generative-gestaltung.de/2/sketches/?01_P/P_2_2_6_03

-DATA TAKEN FROM slack analytics
+To make everyone on the /slantis team part of this project we made our points match to data from our main platform of communication: Slack.

+Using Slack Analytics we extracted from our headquarters channel:
+- Quantity of members reactions and comments per month
+- Quantity of team members per month

-We altered some variables:
+We set this data on the variables:
 - Pendulum color to match /slantis colors
-- Pendulum path points represent reprsent /slantis team comments and reactions
+- Pendulum path points represent /slantis team comments and reactions
-- Quantity of the pendulum joints reflect lines /slantis team slack growth
+- Quantity of the pendulum joints reflect /slantis team growth

-------------------> insertar aca la tabla de valores

-we left color changing as a manual input so we ....

-This left as with xxx options ...

 ## HOW TO USE IT

- Drawing tool that moves a pendulum contraption along paths drawn by a set of points.
+Thi code sets a drawing tool that moves a pendulum contraption along paths drawn by a set of points.

- [Give it a spin](https://editor.p5js.org/slanTina/full/WsTleMSxM )
+ 💫[Give it a spin](https://editor.p5js.org/slanTina/full/WsTleMSxM )

-**User interaction**
+### User interactions

  Use keyboard keys to change the colors and save results

- KEYS
+ **KEYS**

 1                   : toggle pendulum color to /slantis orange